 The personal touch of an artist is what makes art paintings unique, significant, and inimitable down to the very last stroke.
 Since the concept of Art is a product of human psychology, even a piece that wasn’t created by, you could tell your story.

 Art is something you relate to, something that draws your attention towards itself – a connection.
 In reality, the psychology of Art is at play, and it beckons your attention towards what resonates with you.
 The colours, the strokes, the concept, the story, the texture – all unique, come together to make something you fancy.

 Art is therapeutic and is defined by the British Association of Art Therapists as: “A Form of Psychotherapy That Uses Art Media as Its Primary Mode of Communication.”
-For those interested in the Irish perspective on art therapy, you can visit the Irish Association of Creative Arts Therapists – IACAT.
+For those interested from an Irish perspective, you can visit the Irish Association of Creative Arts Therapists – IACAT.

-The artist expression of their Art empowers you to explore, experience and express your emotions in a healthy way.
+The artist expression of their Art empowers you to explore, experience and express your emotions healthier.
 It demonstrates what you feel, what you desire, or what you understand and therefore, the psychology of Art enables you to connect with each painting.
 Art can be a history lesson, a record of a moment, or something of greater value – all depending on where your values lie and what resonates with you.
 Then, you can make it a part of your home, be it by commissioning an artist to paint it, or by buying an existing one.

 3. Art is Healing and Has Far-Reaching Effects